 In statements released through Communications Director Andrea Wuebker, that office said of the law, “This legislation allows the university opportunities to do what we can to offer dogs and cats, available after the study concludes, for adoption without threat of liability by potential or future owners regarding any unforeseen behaviors by the animal.
 What this law will do is help us partner with outside groups to make available animals for adoption, should the animal not be adopted by the researcher or persons close to the animal, at the end of the study.”

-Exactly what kind of impact the new law may have remains uncertain.
 A U.S. Department of Agriculture report cited 317 dogs and 278 cats as being used in research at the university in 2013.
 Of those, 307 dogs and 273 cats were from humane societies or other animal shelters, or were student-owned animals, and were returned to the shelters or students after use.

 HSUS estimates that 25 million “vertebrate animals” are used each year in research, testing or education, while the USDA tallied 1,110,199 animals in their FY 2012 report.
 After mice, rats and birds, research animals used that year—in descending order of frequency—included guinea pigs, rabbits, hamsters, non-human primates (including monkeys and chimpanzees), farm animals (including pigs and sheep), dogs and cats.

-At the University of Minnesota, research involving animals is mostly medically based, according to the Office of the Vice President of Research, related to cardiovascular devices, isolated working heart models and dental implants as well as understanding and treating strokes, epilepsy, overactive bladder syndrome and other human or veterinary diseases.
+At the University of Minnesota, research involving animals is mostly medically-based, according to the Office of the Vice President of Research, related to cardiovascular devices, isolated working heart models, and dental implants as well as understanding and treating strokes, epilepsy, overactive bladder syndrome, and other human or veterinary diseases.

 Like the Beagle Freedom Project, HSUS advocates an end to the use of animals in research, particularly in product testing, encouraging companies to use some of the 5,000 chemicals already tested and approved for human use.
-Others believe that animals have and still play a critical role in the development of live-saving treatments.
+Others believe that animals have and still play a critical role in the development of life-saving treatments.

 “Indeed, if one reviews the history of medical science, it is clear that every major medical advance has depended on animal experiments … Almost every vaccine used by humans had to be first tested on animals to ensure that it would be safe and effective.
-Insulin, which has saved millions of diabetics from an early and painful death, was discovered through research on dogs; until relatively recently, the only way to test insulin during the purification process was to inject it into mice and monitor the effect on their blood sugar,” the late John Vane, an Nobel Prize–winning British pharmacologist, said in a “Pfizer Forum” speech.
+Insulin, which has saved millions of diabetics from an early and painful death, was discovered through research on dogs; until relatively recently, the only way to test insulin during the purification process was to inject it into mice and monitor the effect on their blood sugar,” the late John Vane, a Nobel Prize-winning British pharmacologist, said in a “Pfizer Forum” speech.

-Both under the new Minnesota law and elsewhere around the country, when laboratory animals are made available for adoption, their actual research history is rarely, if ever, disclosed.
+Both under the Minnesota law and elsewhere around the country, when laboratory animals are made available for adoption, their actual research history is rarely, if ever, disclosed.
 That makes it difficult to predict the animals’ adjustment needs.
-In general, however, BFP has found that many of the Beagles they place are not house-trained, and tend to be shy around people and new situations, certainly at first.
+In general, however, Beagle Freedom Project has found that many of the Beagles they place are not house-trained, and tend to be shy around people and new situations, certainly at first.
 Also, because laboratory diets are generally formulated to reduce the amount of cleanup necessary, the dogs initially have digestive trouble with the richer food commonly fed to companion animals.

 “On the whole,” says Chase, the dogs “have never been on grass, have never been on a leash for a walk, they’ve never been on steps.
 They’re like adult puppies; the whole world is new to them.”